getyoti/yoti-doc-scan-ios/README.md

 - iOS 12.0+
 - Swift 5.3+

+**Important**: To use the latest version of our SDK, you must set `ENABLE_BITCODE` to `NO` within the build settings of your project's target.
+This is intended as a temporary workaround, and we're working to support bitcode in the next major release.
+If you'd rather keep bitcode enabled, please use [`v2.7.1`](https://github.com/getyoti/yoti-doc-scan-ios/releases/v2.7.1) for the time being.

 ## Installation
 Make sure you've installed and are running the latest version of:
 - [Git LFS](https://git-lfs.github.com)